Table of Contents

 For me, the main use of the Novation Launchpad is to manage with sensual feedback my prepared clips and scenes that I define in the Session View in Ableton Live.
 Novation Launchpad X and Novation Launchpad Mini Mk3 did become my personal two unique clip starters.

-The volume and pan control was not utilized often, that could be personal preference on how I work.
-I do see that in a dark room I would use volume and pan more as it is easier to use when performing live where it is generally speaking dark.
+The volume and pan control was not utilized often, that could be a personal preference on how I work.
+I do see that in a dark room I would use volume and pan more as it is easier to use when performing live where it is generally speaking dark. we of Launchpad X and Launchpad Mini mk3

 Performance with Launchpad